felixlopz/hubrise-test-task/content/docs/en/profile-password.md

   description: How to manage your profile and password on HubRise.
 ---

-The **Profile** page on HubRise displays your User Profile information, and allows you to update it or change your password.
+The Profile page on HubRise displays your User Profile information, and allows you to update it or change your password.
-To access the Profile page, click your name at the top right corner of HubRise the back office, then click **Profile**.

-## Profile
+## Edit Profile

 To update your User Profile:

+1. Click your name in the top right corner of HubRise the back office, then click **Profile**.
 1. Click **Modify**.
 1. Update your name, email address, or correspondence language.
 The **Correspondence Language** sets the language for all communications from HubRise to you.
 1. Select **Update**.